The Secret Oasis

 "Yeah.
 Sometimes I really hate that."

 A few mornings later I was stretching the kinks out as Kit finished his exercises.
-In spite of the day having broken an hour before, the caravan was in deep shadow from a line of dunes a hundred yards to the east.
+In spite of the day having broken an hour before, the caravan was in deep shadow from a line of dunes a hundred yards to the east and the night's chill clung to the ground.
 The rest of the men were shaking off their sleepiness and making the noises that go with it, but I watched Kit as Kit watched the sunrise.
 Even after weeks on the desert road with all its dust and grime, his hair still gleamed when the light touched it.
 He wore his breeches but was bare-chested, and the shadows on his slender, powerful form highlighted every muscle.